Integrate with BigPanda

 BigPanda supports both on-premise and SaaS monitoring tools through different mechanisms.

 Many on-premise tools are integrated using the BigPanda agent.
-The agent is a low-footprint daemon installed on the master host of your monitoring tool.
+The agent is a low-footprint utility installed on the master host of your monitoring tool.
 It consumes alerts from the tool in real time, and then transmits them to BigPanda via SSL-encrypted HTTP calls.

 Most SaaS tools (such as CloudWatch or New Relic) are integrated using Webhooks.
 Whenever the SaaS tool generates an alert, it posts an HTTP message directly to BigPanda.
 BigPanda listens to incoming messages and processes them.